ktan114/Lambda_Notes_Back_End/README.md

 ### Note Routes

-GET `/notes` - Retrieve all notes in the database
+GET `notes` - Retrieve all notes in the database

-GET `/notes/:id` - Retrieve a specific note using by ID
+GET `notes/:id` - Retrieve a specific note using by ID

-POST `/notes` - Create a new note
+POST `notes` - Create a new note

-PUT `/notes/:id` - Edit an existing note by ID
+PUT `notes/:id` - Edit an existing note by ID

-DELETE `/notes/:id` - Delete a note by ID
+DELETE `notes/:id` - Delete a note by ID

 ### User Routes

-GET `/users` - Retrieve all users in the database
+GET `users` - Retrieve all users in the database

-GET `/users/:id` - Retrieve a specific user by ID
+GET `users/:id` - Retrieve a specific user by ID

-POST `/users` - Create a new user
+POST `users/register` - Registers a new user

+POST `users/login` - Logs in a user and generates a token

-PUT `/users/:id` - Edit a user's information by ID
+PUT `users/:id` - Edit a user's information by ID

-DELETE `/users/:id` - Delete a user's information by ID
+DELETE `users/:id` - Delete a user's information by ID